 What we do with your data

 All data contained within your student record is held in accordance with data protection laws.
 Information is available to help you to understand the purposes for which the University will process your personal data.
 The University and the colleges need to process your personal data in order to perform their educational, pastoral and administrative purposes and responsibilities to you and others.
 This processing will take place before, during and after your studies at Oxford.
+Further information on how we use your data can be found in the student Privacy Notice.

 In addition, the University is required by the Further and Higher Education Act 1992 to submit data on your student record to the Higher Education Statistics Agency (HESA).
 For information on how the agency uses the submitted data, visit the HESA website.